-- Exercise also reduces the risk of postpartum depression.
+- Exercise reduces the risk of postpartum depression.

 With all these reasons to be active during pregnancy, what are you waiting for?

 The pregnancy hormone gestagen loosens ligaments and joints in order to make the pelvis more flexible and prepare it for the forthcoming birth.
 However, this also makes the entire musculoskeletal system more unstable and prone to injury.
-You should therefore rather avoid cycling, inline skating, horseback riding or skiing, as these sports have too high an injury risk.
+Therefore, you should avoid cycling, inline skating, horseback riding, or skiing, as these sports have too high an injury risk.

-Sports During Pregnancy – How To Keep Fit
+Exercises During Pregnancy – How to Keep Fit

-Three to four times a week and 20 minutes each are enough to keep fit.
+Twenty minutes of exercise per day three to four times a week is enough to keep fit.
 It is important that you drink a lot after exercising, preferably water or unsweetened tea!
 You should also be careful not to overexert yourself.